chriskrycho/v4.chriskrycho.com/now.txt

 - My main non-work, non-family goal right now is to make the experience of writing TypeScript and Ember.js together awesome. [typed-ember](https://github.com/typed-ember) on GitHub is where all the action is at.
 I've also been writing a series of blog posts, ["Typing Your Ember"](http://www.chriskrycho.com/typing-your-ember/), to help people get off the ground.
 - I'm keeping track of my reading this year via my [2017 book list](http://www.chriskrycho.com/2017-book-list.html).
 One of my goals is, for new books I read, to write at least a *short* review of them.
+- [lightning.rs](https://github.com/chriskrycho/lightning-rs/) -- my static site generator project in Rust, which I'm trying to spend one [pomodoro](http://www.chriskrycho.com/2017/log-all-the-things.html) session on every work day.
+I got tired of the project languishing.

 ### On Hold

-- [lightning.rs](https://github.com/chriskrycho/lightning-rs/) -- my static site generator project in Rust, basically tabled until I finish bootstrapping the TypeScript/Ember.js ecosystem.
 - [Rust and Swift](http://www.chriskrycho.com/rust-and-swift.html) -- I tabled this to work on a project of the same focus for O'Reilly, who ended up canceling the project.
 I'm not sure I'll ever go back to it.
 I was really enjoying it, but that really burned me out, and in the meantime both Swift and Rust have moved on, a *lot*.

 ## Career